matthalbersma/viva-blocker/README.md

 I started using Vivaldi, but its lack of a built-in ad blocker made it seem to be so much slower than Opera or Brave.
 Not wanting to use a 3rd party ad blocker, I was inspired to make my own after reading [this post by Adrian Stoll](https://www.adrianstoll.com/dyi-adblocker/)

 To run this, download the files and run the Python script.
-You will also have to `chmod +x` the shell script.
-If you're on Windows, you'll need to either grab Cygwin or Git Bash or something (in which case, you'll probably want to change the `"` to `'` in the shell script so that it runs correctly.
+You may need to install the python requirements.

+`pip install -r requirements.txt`

 Then, simply go to [vivaldi://extensions](vivaldi://extensions) or [chrome://extensions/](chrome://extensions/), etc., turn on Developer mode, click Load unpacked, and choose the directory that you saved these files in.